dustymabe/summit-2017-container-lab/vagrantcdk/lab4/chapter4.md

-Now that we are satisfied that our containers and Kubernetes definitions work, let's try deploying it to a "deployment" server running Atomic Host.
+Now that we are satisfied that our containers and Kubernetes definitions work, let's try deploying to "production" on a "deployment" server running Atomic Host.

 First, let's log in to the remote cluster: